About the Author

-Christine Hale is the author of a novel, Basil’s Dream (Livingston Press, 2009), which received honorable mention in the 2010 Library of Virginia Literary Awards.
+Ms. Hale is also the author of a novel, Basil’s Dream (Livingston Press, 2009), which received honorable mention in the 2010 Library of Virginia Literary Awards.
 National Book Award finalist Joan Silber says “Basil’s Dream…seems to prove fiction can go where other forms can’t.”

-Her short fiction and creative nonfiction have appeared in Arts & Letters, Hippocampus, Still, Citron Review, Prime Number, Spry, Saw Palm, Mandala, The Sun, and PMS, among other journals.
-A fellow of MacDowell, Ucross, Hedgebrook, Hambidge and the Virginia Center for the Creative Arts, Ms. Hale has been a finalist for the Glimmer Train Short Story Award for New Writers and the Rona Jaffee Foundation Writers’ Award.
-Her work in progress includes a collection of short stories.
+Christine Hale's short fiction and creative nonfiction have appeared in Arts & Letters, Hippocampus, Still, Citron Review, Prime Number, Spry, Saw Palm, Mandala, The Sun, and PMS, among other journals.
+A fellow of MacDowell, Ucross, Hedgebrook, Hambidge and the Virginia Center for the Creative Arts, Ms. Hale has been a finalist for the Glimmer Train Short Story Award for New Writers and the Rona Jaffe Foundation Writers’ Award.

 A native of the southern Appalachians, as were her parents, Ms. Hale grew up in Bristol, Virginia.
 She received an MBA from University of North Carolina at Chapel Hill and an MFA from Warren Wilson College.
 She worked in investment banking in New York City in the early 80s, began teaching writing in 1996 at the University of Tampa, and in the intervening years worked as a freelance writer and editor in business communications in New York and Tampa.
 From 1989 to 1992, she lived in Bermuda.
 A former Beebe Teaching Fellow at Warren Wilson College, she now teaches in the Antioch University – Los Angeles Low-Residency MFA Program and the Great Smokies Writing Program.
-Ms. Hale lives in Asheville, NC, where she is the director of operations for Urban Dharma NC, a Buddhist temple and community center.
+Ms. Hale lives in Asheville, NC.